Reviews You Can Rely On

 Temperature Accuracy

 Beyond pure accuracy, the temperature control system itself feels poorly designed.
-Temperature adjustments happen at irregular intervals ranging from 5 to 15 degrees, making precise temperature control challenging.
+Temperature adjustments occur at irregular intervals of 5 to 15 degrees, making precise temperature control impossible.
 Most frustratingly, there's no temperature selection available between 400°F and 450°F, creating an odd gap in the range that limits cooking flexibility.
 The unit can reach 450°F, but you can't select intermediate temperatures in that range.
+The exterior temperature peaked at 119°F, well below the 140°F burn threshold, so safety isn't a concern when handling the unit during operation.

 Should You Buy the Ninja Pro XL 6.5 QT?

-The straightforward interface makes it approachable for air fryer newcomers who want something simple to operate.
+The Ninja Pro XL 6.5 Qt is a decent choice for families who need more cooking capacity without sacrificing significant counter space.
+Its PTFE-free cooking surface is a bonus, and the straightforward interface makes it approachable for air fryer newcomers who want something simple.
 However, the temperature control limitations and tendency to run hot mean you'll need to adjust recipes and cooking times, which may frustrate users looking for precise, consistent results.

 What Other Air Fryers Should You Consider?